2024 Suzhou knife attack

 On 24 June 2024, a Chinese man attacked a Japanese mother and her three-year-old son with a knife at the Xindi Center bus station near the Japanese School of Suzhou in Suzhou, Jiangsu, China.
-The assailant attempted to board a Japanese school bus during the attack, fatally stabbing the bus attendant, a Chinese woman named Hu Youping (胡友平, JA)—who had intervened to protect the passengers.
+The assailant attempted to board a Japanese school bus during the attack, fatally stabbing the bus attendant, a Chinese woman named Hu Youping (胡友平)—who had intervened to protect the passengers.
 The mother and child sustained minor injuries.
-The perpetrator, named Zhou Jiasheng, (周加胜) was arrested.
+The perpetrator, named Zhou Jiasheng (周加胜), was arrested and sentenced to death.

 On 28 June, Mao Ning, the chief spokesperson for China's Ministry of Foreign Affairs, made a public statement mourning Hu's death, and announced that she would be formally recognized by the Suzhou municipal government for her bravery.
 The Chinese technology companies Tencent and NetEase announced measures to counteract extreme Chinese nationalism among netizens, which was the subject of scrutiny both prior to and after the attack.